MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADServiceAccount.md

 ```

 ### -AccountPassword
 Specifies a new password value for the service account.
 This value is stored as an encrypted string.

+##Note:
+This parameter is only valid with MSA accounts.
+For GMSA the password is managed automatically.

 The following conditions apply based on the manner in which the password parameter is used: